Kinematics of robotic manipulators - forward kinematics 1

 Inserting these values into the transformation matrix for rotation about the Y axis gives:

-Real world co-ordinates for the origin of frame 5 after the transformation read from the t41 section of matrix T14 are as follows:
+Hence real world co-ordinates for the origin of frame 5 after the transformation read from the t51 section of matrix T15 are as follows:

 robot kinematic diagram